psyb0t/ssh-tunnel-swarm/README.md

 If all tests run you're ready do go

-In development you can either just run `bash main.sh` or execute `make build` and run the compiled script `./build/ssh-tunnel-swarm`
+To execute the script in development you can either just run `bash main.sh` or execute `make build` and run the compiled script `./build/ssh-tunnel-swarm`

 ## TODO